wp-plugins/hackadelic-table-of-content-boxes/readme.txt

 The TOC box is displayed with default widths which depend on it's alignment. `[toc]` will consume the full post width, while `[toc class="toc-left"]` and `[toc class="toc-right"]` will adjust to the length of your headings, up to a maximum width specified with the CSS.
 (Look for `div.toc.toc-right` and `div.toc.toc-left`, respectively.)

 You may change the maximum width individually, using the style argument.
-Say, to have a right-aligned TOC box with a maximum width of 200 pixels, you would write `[toc class="toc-right" style="width:200px"]`.
+Say, to have a right-aligned TOC box with a maximum width of 200 pixels, you would write `[toc class="toc-right" style="max-width:200px"]`.

+= I inserted the [toc] thingy, but nothing happens.
+What's going on? =

+The TOC shortcode is ignored if there are no headings on the page.
+To format a heading, go to the "Kitchen Sink" toolbar of the visual editor, and use the formatting drop-down box.

 = Why are there no options? =